 Mediocre overall design.
-They would perform adequately well as everyday headphones, but lack a decent control scheme, and the passive isolation is a little weak.
+They would perform adequately well as everyday headphones but lack a decent control scheme, and passive isolation is a little weak.

-The M30X have a surprising amount of audio fidelity for their price range but have a poor soundstage because of their closed back design.
+The Audio-Technica M30X have a surprising amount of audio fidelity for their price range but have a poor soundstage because of their closed-back design.
 They perform above-average for neutral listening but may lack a little openness.